 Sometimes things that feel good are also good for you.
 One example: self-massage.

-“Self-massage increases the blood supply to the soft tissues of the hand, wrists and sides of the back and belly area,” says Michele Olson, PhD, CSCS, senior clinician of sport science at Huntingdon College in Montgomery, Alabama.
+“Self-massage increases the blood supply to the soft tissues of the hand, wrists and sides of the back and belly area,” says Michele Olson, PhD, CSCS, of Huntingdon College in Montgomery, Alabama.

 Self-massage may be done using the palm of your hands or fists while gently pushing and rolling muscles in circular motions, always toward your heart; while applying body lotion after a shower is an ideal time.
 Press against a tennis ball on the floor or against a wall to target tight spots you can’t reach with your hands.